WayneGibbings/ScoreMore/SECURITY.md

-# Security Guidelines for ScoreMore Project
+# Security Guidelines for HockeyScorer Project

-This document outlines security practices to follow when developing for the ScoreMore project.
+This document outlines security practices to follow when developing for the HockeyScorer project.

 ## Pre-commit Security Checks